Tight Fine-Grained Bounds for Direct Access on Join Queries: Lower Bounds for Enumeration of Cyclic Joins

+Note that we have for every $i\in [k]$ that $|\mathcal A_i| = |V_i|$, so $\sum_i |\A_i|\le n$.
 We then run the assumed \pb{$k$-Set-Intersection-Enumeration} algorithm on $\I=(\A_1,\ldots,\A_k)$ and $Q$.
 If this enumeration at some point returns an index corresponding to a zero-clique, then we return this zero-clique.
 If the enumeration ends without producing a zero-clique, then we return 'no'.

 By the same arguments as in the proof of Theorem~\ref{thm:intersection}, since every zero-clique has a weight interval tuple in $S$, every zero-clique appears as an answer to some query $q \in Q$.
 Thus, by enumerating all answers we enumerate all zero-cliques.
 In particular, if there exists a zero-clique, then the algorithm will find one.
 Since we filter the results for zero-cliques, it also holds that if there is no zero-clique then the algorithm will return 'no'.
 This proves correctness.